5 Reasons Why Receiving Is Harder Than Giving

 5. A Self-Imposed Pressure to Reciprocate

-Blocks to receiving may be a way to protect us being in someone’s debt.
+Blocks to receiving may be a way to protect us from being in someone’s debt.
 We may suspect their motives, wondering “What do they want from me?”
 Presuming that compliments or gifts are attempts to control or manipulate us, we pre-emptively defend ourselves from any sense of obligation or indebtedness by not opening ourselves to the gift.

 If everyone were busy giving, then who’d be available to receive all that good stuff?
-By receiving with a tender self-compassion, we’re allowing ourselves to be touched by life’s gifts.
+By receiving with tender self-compassion, we’re allowing ourselves to be touched by life’s gifts.
 As I put it in my book, Dancing with Fire: A Mindful Way to Loving Relationships:

 “The parched earth can’t let in a life-giving rain if it is covered by plastic tarp… Without the capacity to be touched by caring and appreciation, we render these gifts less meaningful.
 Sacred receiving, letting things in with heartfelt gratitude, is a gift to the giver!
 When we are visibly moved, it conveys that they’ve made a difference in our lives.
 We may then bask together in a non- dual moment in which there is no distinction between the giver and the receiver.
 Both people are giving and receiving in their own unique ways.
 This shared experience can be profoundly sacred and intimate—a moment of delectable grace.”